-The town's small tourist office already had a window display of bike memorabilia related to The Tour de France, which doesn't start in two months.
-Next door was a small museum named for the town's first woman mayor from just after WWII--Josephe Jacquiot.
-I asked the older gentleman behind the desk if France would have its first female president.
+The town's small tourist office already had a window display of bike memorabilia related to The Tour de France, which doesn't start for two months.
+Next door was a small museum named for the town's first woman mayor elected just after WWII--Josephe Jacquiot.
+I asked the older gentleman in charge of the tourist office if France would have its first female president.
 "I hope not," he blurted, "But we don't talk politics here.
 Le Pen sounded like your president in the debate last night."

 "I came to France to escape talk of Trump," I said.

 "Don't let anyone know you're American then," he replied.

 I continued on for another twenty miles before I escaped the sprawl and found a forest where I camped beside a small pond, happy not to have to swat mosquitoes this early in the spring.
 The arbor canopy prevented the sun from awakening me and allowed me a solid twelve hours of sleep.

 I was headed due south to Montluçon, near the very center of the country, to visit the grave of 1956 Tour de France winner Roger Walkowiak, who was laid to rest this past February.
 It took me through the large city of Bourges and its gargantuan cathedral.
 A few miles south on highway 2144 I passed a tribute to the Resistance, such as are scattered all over the country--plaques and monuments and museums are the emblems of France, a country that loves to remember and to pay tribute.